Defensive Line Techniques & Alignments In Football

 The defensive lineman is in charge of controlling the line of scrimmage.
 Teams who control the line of scrimmage on either side of the ball typically win the game.
 To control the line of scrimmage, defenses need to defend gaps.
 What are gaps?

-In this article, we will show you what gaps are and what techniques defensive linemen line up in to control them.
+In this article, we will show you what gaps are and what techniques defensive linemen use to control them.
 Let’s look at the defensive side of the ball.

 Defensive Line Techniques